Did you know that your home is losing energy right now?

 Cellular shades are made with pleated air pockets that act as a buffer between outside temperatures and your home.
 They’re available in single, double, and triple cell.
 The more cells, the more insulation!

-Faux Wood Plantation Shutters have hollow louvers that trap air just like cell shades.
+Faux Wood Shutters have hollow louvers that trap air just like cell shades.
 When you shut the louvers to block sun, you’ll also be keeping out exterior temperatures.

 Curtains can also give your windows an extra layer of protection.
 Choose a heavy weight fabric like velvet which traps air in it’s thick pile.
 Or add a thermal lining when you order to give any fabric some insulating oomph.